Claims to Windows Token Service (C2WTS) and Reporting Services

 Reporting Services integration with SharePoint is no longer available after SQL Server 2016.

 The Report Viewer web part can be used to embed SQL Server Reporting Services native mode reports within your SharePoint site.
 This web part is available for SharePoint 2013 and SharePoint 2016.
 Both SharePoint 2013 and SharePoint 2016 make use of claims authentication.
-SQL Server Reporting Services (native mode) uses Windows authentication by default.
-As a result, C2WTS needs to be configured properly for reports to render correctly.
+As a result, C2WTS needs to be configured properly and Reporting Services needs to be configured for Kerberos authentication for reports to render correctly.

 This section only applies to SQL Server 2016 Reporting Services and earlier.